Pliner/EasyGelf/README.md

 ========
 Goals: to support up to date version of Gelf and provide reliable integration with popular .Net logging libraries.

-Here is a list of supported statuses of popular .net logging library:
+Here is a list of supported statuses of popular .net logging library: log4net and NLog.
-1. Apache log4net(fully supported)
-2. NLog(not supported, in future plans)

 ## Usage